 - Complete the Veterans Request for Certification each session.

 If applying for Chapters 30, 33, 1606 benefits

 - Submit DD-214 Discharge Document (your military branch provides at completion of enlistment) or Notice of Basic Eligibility Form 2384 (provided by your unit) to the VA Certifying Official

 If applying for Chapter 31 benefits

-- Submit Authorization and Certification of Entrance or Re-entrance into Rehabilitation and Certification of Status VA Form 28-1905 to VA Certifying Official
+- Submit the Authorization to School, On-Job Training Establishment, or Facility VA Form 28-1905 to VA Certifying Official.

 If applying for Chapter 35 benefits

 - Apply for Survivors’ and Dependents’ Educational Assistance VA Form 22-5490 or

 - Submit copy of DD-214 Discharge Documentation of the veteran to the VA Certifying Official